synw/dataview/README.md

    )
    ```

-A defautlt basic development [Go server](https://github.com/synw/dataview/tree/master/server) is provided for local usage.
+A default basic development [Go server](https://github.com/synw/dataview/tree/master/server) is provided for local usage.
 A compiled version for Linux is attached to the [Github release](https://github.com/synw/dataview/releases/latest).
 To run it:

    ```bash
    ./devserver_linux64